mitsuba-renderer/drjit/docs/reference.rst

       Debug mode comes at a significant cost: it interferes with kernel caching, reduces tracing performance, and produce kernels that run slower.
-We recommend that you only use it when encountering a serious problem like a crashing kernel.)";
+We recommend that you only use it when encountering a serious problem like a crashing kernel.

    .. autoattribute:: ReuseIndices
       :annotation: